Persistence

 Attack Methodology

-• Using mimikatz with this user to dump NTLM hash of an account “Harshit” which is in the domain admins group
+• Then, the attacker uses Mimikatz to dump the NTLM hash of an account named “Harshit,” which belongs to the domain admins group.

-• Conducting PTH attack to browse through files on the domain controller
+• Next, the attacker executes a PTH attack to browse files on the domain controller.

-• Adding a new machine account using admin privileges
+• After that, the attacker adds a new machine account using admin privileges.

-ASSUMPTION: The victim we have compromised, has an associated computer account “Harshit” (aka machine account) which is added in the domain admins group.
-The victim also has a local administrator account active that we have a hold of.
+To clarify, the victim we compromised possesses an associated computer account named “Harshit” (a machine account), which belongs to the domain admins group.
+Moreover, the victim maintains an active local administrator account that we have already accessed.

 Computer Accounts vs User Accounts